solita/solita.github.com/_posts/2019-01-09-disobey-puzzle-with-powershell.md

 ## Dirbusting

 Using common folder name list from [https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/common.txt](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/common.txt) we start trying to find interesting addresses.
 I recall that I used OWASP ZAP for this and found .bash_history that lead to a secret url [http://puzzle.disobey.fi/sicret_admin_address/](http://puzzle.disobey.fi/sicret_admin_address/).
-There is a juicy looking file called mysql_backup.db which after hours was dead end.
+There is a juicy looking file called mysql_backup.db which after few hours turned out to be dead end.

 ## Page source and lorem.html

 Back to the front page of the puzzle.
 Viewing source for puzzle.disobey.fi shows that there is somewhat hidden link in the page for the /lorem.html.
-When page is opened there lorem ipsum generated content.
+When the lorem.html is opened there is just page full of lorem ipsum.

 Storing the lorem ipsum into original_lorem.txt we can use the content for dirbusting.
 Most of the times the call seems to response 404 so I ended up with a script that tries to find out if there non-404 answers.